NilPointer-Software/bdfd-wiki/src/callbacks/onJoined.md

 # $onJoined
 *When a user joins the server, the command is triggered.*\
 `$onJoined[channelID]` is a callback, which means it's used in the command trigger *(not the code)*.
 The command is ran when a user joins the server.
-You must replace 'channelID' with a [vaild channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
+You must replace 'channelID' with a [valid channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).

 ## Example
 **#1:** Make the command trigger `$onJoined[channelID]`.\